root-project/root/interpreter/llvm/src/docs/LangRef.rst

 The '``alloca``' instruction allocates memory on the stack frame of the currently executing function, to be automatically released when this function returns to its caller.
-The object is always allocated in the generic address space (address space zero).
+The object is always allocated in the address space for allocas indicated in the datalayout.

 Arguments:
 """"""""""